2016 Summer Scholars Institute

-The 2016 Summer Institute follows the success of our inaugural NEH Summer Institute, A Reverence for Words: Understanding Muslim Cultures through Poetry and Song, which took place from July 13-27, 2014.
+City Lore’s inaugural NEH Summer Institute, A Reverence for Words: Understanding Muslim Cultures through Poetry and Song, took place from July 13-27, 2014 in New York City.
 The institute brought together 29 K-12 educators from around the country with university scholars, translators, filmmakers, and poets to exchange ideas and learn from one another.
 As evidenced by the feedback from the teachers themselves (see below), they emerged with a deeper understanding of the role of the arts in Muslim cultures and with effective tools to convey that understanding to their students.

 The first week focused on the literary arts, beginning with looking at the Qur’an through its diction and rhythm, as well as introductions to the poetic traditions of the four language areas: Arabic, Farsi, Urdu, and Turkish.
 Morning lectures by the visiting faculty were followed by afternoon translation workshops with staff from Teachers & Writers Collaborative.
 The second week focused on art, music, and oral traditions.
 It included an evening concert, a trip to the Metropolitan Museum’s Islamic wing, and a culinary walking tour of an Arab-American community around Atlantic Avenue in Brooklyn.
 Field trips included an excursion to a Sufi Lodge and a tour of Islamic-inspired architecture.